jts272/pp1-happy-bees-cafe/README.md

 1. From the main repository page, select 'Settings' :gear: from the top tab
 2. Under the 'Code and automation' section of the list on the left, select 'Pages'
 3. Select the 'main' branch and 'root' folder and hit 'Save'
-4. Wait for GitHub to build the webpage and follow the url provided after processing.
+4. Wait for GitHub to build the webpage and follow the URL provided after processing.

 By following these steps, the contents of the repository is published live to the internet.
-The provided url can then be accessed from any device's browser.
+The provided URL can then be accessed from any device's browser.

 ![github pages deployment](docs/github-pages.png)